bradford415/CALM/README.md

 The confusion matrix shows how each sample in test dataset was classified after the model is trained.

-Below shows classification resultsfrom a run that used a gene expression matrix from lung tissue as the sample file.
+Below shows classification results from a run that used a gene expression matrix from lung tissue as the sample file.
 70% of the samples was used to train the model and 30% was used to test the model.

 #### Density Plot
 ![distribution](images/example_distribution.PNG)